 For more than 25 years, Gloucestershire and surrounding counties have been looking for a solution to the ‘Missing Link’ on the A417.
 The 5km stretch of road, near Nettleton Bottom, is the only single carriageway along the strategic 50km route between the M4 and M5.

 Aside from the fact that it’s the only single carriageway section between the M4 and M5, the Missing Link has many other issues.

 It is the worst congestion hotspot in the county and daily delays have a major impact on commuters and local businesses.
-There are frequent accidents – the road has seen more than 340 casualties in the past 15 years, some of them fatalities.
+There are frequent accidents – the road has seen many casualties, some of them fatalities.

 Air quality is poor and the unreliable journey times are preventing businesses from competing with neighbouring regions and inward investment into Gloucestershire is also hampered.